Ackberry/spotify_mcp/README.md

-# Spotify MCP Server with Siri Integration
+# Spotify MCP Server for Gemini

-A Model Context Protocol (MCP) server that exposes Spotify functionality for seamless integration with Siri via Apple Shortcuts.
+A Model Context Protocol (MCP) server that exposes Spotify functionality for seamless integration with Google Gemini models.

 ## Features